keyasha99/azure-network-protocols/README.md

 <img src="https://i.imgur.com/TydXBHJ.png" height="80%" width="80%" alt="DHCP"/>
 </p>
 <p>
 Wireshark has captured the DHCP process.
-When ipconfig /release was executed, the Windows VM (10.0.0.4) sent a release packet to the Azure's DHCP server (168.63.129.16).
-When ipconfig /renew was executed, that's when the Discover, Offer, Request, and Acknowledge packets were sent over the Internet.
+The computer executed the ipconfig /release command and sent a release packet to Azure's DHCP server (168.63.129.16).
+When ipconfig /renew was executed, the Discover, Offer, Request, and Acknowledge packets were sent over the Internet.
 Discover is when a device (client) sends a broadcast (255.255.255.255) to find a DHCP server.
 The Windows VM has a source address of 0.0.0.0 since it has no IP address.
 Offer is when the DHCP server responds with an offer, including an IP address.
-Lastly, the server confirms the assignment and the client can use the IP with the Acknowlege packet.
+Lastly, the server confirms the assignment, and the client can use the IP with the Acknowledge packet.
 </p>
 <br />